jcmuniz/airflow_learning/README.md

 minikube service flower
 ```

-You can do the same step used in port-forward above and access using http://localhost:5555 :
+You can do the same step used in port-forward above and accessing http://localhost:5555 :

 ```sh
 kubectl get pods